JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc2.md

 ![plot2_DAEpH](plot2_DAEpH.svg)

-The estimated acid concentration does not perfectly converge towards the actual value, but it is a well-known issue of adaptive estimation and control.
+The estimated acid feed concentration ``c_{Ain}`` does not perfectly converge towards the actual value, but it is a well-known issue of adaptive estimation and control.
 A persistent excitation on ``\mathbf{u}`` like an additive dither signal would presumably improve the estimation performances.
-With a sampling time of 30 min, the solving of the optimization problem is obviously fast enough for realtime execution and application to closed-loop control:
+With a sampling time of 30 min, the solving of the optimization problem is obviously fast enough for realtime execution and application to closed-loop
+control:

 ```@example 1
 T = @elapsed simMHE(mhe, plant, N; x_0, x̂_0)